top of page

 The adjective 'coherent' has its etymological roots in Latin.
 It is derived from the Latin word 'cohaerens,' which is a combination of 'co-' meaning 'together' and 'haerens' meaning 'sticking' or 'clinging.'
 This combination forms the basis of 'coherent,' emphasizing the idea of things sticking together in a logical and orderly manner.
 The etymology aptly reflects the meaning of the word in English, describing something that is logically consistent, well-organized, and able to convey ideas or information in a clear and understandable manner.
 'Coherent' language or thought is like a well-structured and adhesive composition, where elements fit together seamlessly, ensuring clarity and comprehension.

-Quiz: Find the meaning of coherent
+Find the correct meaning of the adjective coherent:

 Try Again!